-DRUG TESTING

-Lindale High School conducts random drug testing of students involved in extracurricular and co-curricular activities.
-Details concerning drug testing will be provided to the students by their coach or sponsor.
+DRUG TESTING Lindale High School conducts random drug testing of students involved in extracurricular and co-curricular activities and for those that park on campus.
+Details concerning drug testing will be provided to the students by their coach, sponsor and the campus resource officer.

-DRUG DOGS

-Dogs trained in identifying drugs, illegal paraphernalia, alcohol, and pyrotechnics will be used on campus periodically.
+DRUG DOGS Dogs trained in identifying drugs, illegal paraphernalia, alcohol, and pyrotechnics will be used on campus periodically.
 The trained dogs may be used at random locations and times as determined by school administrators and law enforcement personnel.
 The areas that the trained dogs will inspect include, but are not limited to, lockers, automobiles and common areas.

-EMERGENCY SCHOOL CLOSING INFORMATION

-When inclement weather results in school not being opened or in school closing early, area radio and television stations will be notified to provide communication of such school closings to parents.
+EMERGENCY SCHOOL CLOSING INFORMATION When inclement weather results in school not being opened or in school closing early, area radio and television stations will be notified to provide communication of such school closings to parents.